Pumpkin Life Cycle Worksheets (Free Printable)

 Stage Six: Pumpkin growth

 After the pumpkins have started to form, they will begin to grow quickly.
-During this stage, you will need to keep an eye on the weather forecast and be prepared to protect your pumpkins if a frost is expected.
+During this stage, you must keep an eye on the weather forecast and be prepared to protect your pumpkins if a frost is expected.
 Frost can damage the pumpkins, so you will need to cover them with a tarp or blanket if necessary.

 Stage Seven: Harvesting

-Pumpkins are a type of squash, and they belong to the Cucurbitaceae family.
+Pumpkins are a type of squash belonging to the Cucurbitaceae family.
 This family also includes cucumbers, watermelons, and cantaloupes.
-Pumpkins are native to North America, and they have been grown here for over 5000 years!
-Pumpkins were first cultivated by the Native Americans, who used them in many different ways.
+Pumpkins are native to North America and have been cultivated here for over 5,000 years.

-Now that you know the journey a pumpkin takes from seed to Thanksgiving, you can appreciate it even more this holiday season.
+Now that you know a pumpkin’s journey from seed to Thanksgiving, you can appreciate it even more this holiday season.
 So go out and enjoy all the pumpkin-flavored things you can find!
-And don’t forget to give thanks to the farmers who worked hard to bring these pumpkins to your table.
+And don’t forget to thank the farmers who worked hard to bring these pumpkins to your table.
 Happy Thanksgiving!